sparkflows/sparkflows-docs/docs/administration/user-administration.rst

 Users
 -----

-* Sparkflows allows you to create and edit users
+* Fire allows you to create and edit users
 * Users belong to groups and have roles
 * A user can be a designated as a superuser
+* The user should exist on HDFS (when running against a Hadoop Cluster).
+Fire can run independent of a Hadoop Cluster.

 Groups
 ------

-* Sparkflows allows you to create and edit groups
+* Fire allows you to create and edit groups
 * Groups allow users to share Datasets, Workflows and Dashboards with other groups

 Roles
 -----

-* Sparkflows allows you to create and edit roles.
+* Fire allows you to create and edit roles.
 * A role has various permissions associated with it.

 Permissions
 -----------

-Sparkflows has the following permissions defined.
+Fire has the following permissions defined.

 .. figure:: ../_assets/user-guide/user-permissions.png
    :scale: 100%